 Theme Class number of times Description Water resources 1 Target of water resources engineering.
 Temporal and spatial distribution of water systems planning 1 resources on the earth.
 Development of water 2 Concept and measures of water resources development.
-Efficiency and limit of water resources resources development.
-Design of water 1 Estimation of water demand and design of water resources systems. resources systems Estimation of water demand and design of water resources systems.
-Operation and Planning and management, off-line and real time operation, optimization of reservoir management of water 2 control. resources systems control.
-Social and legislation Social and legislation system for water resources, water right, public and private water, system for water 1 management and defect. resources management and derect.
-Water resources To evaluate water resources, the regime of river discharge is explained.
-The regime of river discharge includes quantitative characteristics and temporal characteristics.
-The hydrologic frequency analysis and the hydrologic frequency analysis are introduced to examine quantitative and temporal characteristics of river discharge. evaluation (1): Hydrologic variables 1 for water resources evaluation examine quantitative and temporar characteristics of five disentinge.
-The basis of the hydrologic frequency analysis is explained.
-Hydrologic variables used Water resources for the river planning and water resources planning are introduces as probabilistic evaluation (2): 4 variables; the concept of non-exceedance and exceedance probability and T-year Hydrologic frequency · probabilistic hydrologic variables are explained.
+Efficiency and limit of water resources 2 resources development.
+Design of water 1 resources systems 1 Estimation of water demand and design of water resources systems.
+Operation and Disaria and an analysis of the second sector se management of water 2 Planning and management, off-line and real time operation, optimization of reservoir resources systems control.
+Social and legislation Social and legislation system for water resources, water right, public and private water, management and defect. system for water 1 resources Water resources Hydrologic predictions play an important role for water resources evaluation.
+The basic evaluation (1): 1 Hydrologic predictions role of hydrologic predictions for a river planning and river management are explained The basis of the hydrologic frequency analysis is explained.
+Hydrologic variables used Water resources for the river planning and water resources planning are introduces as probabilistic evaluation (2): 4 variables; the concept of non-exceedance and exceedance probability and T-year Hydrologic frequency 4 probabilistic hydrologic variables are explained.
 Then, the procedure of hydrologic analysis frequency analysis, distribution functions used for the frequency analysis, and estimation methods of parameters of a distribution function is described.
-Water resources evaluation (3): 2 A hydrologic model to predict river flow is explained.
-River flow regime change under Numerical model to - a changing climate is focused. predict river flow Achievement 1 Achievement assement is intended to measure students' knowledge, skill and aptitude confirmation on the subject.
+Water resources evaluation (3): 2 Real-time hydrologic 2 Methods for real-time rainfall forecasting and river discharge forecasting are focused. forecasting Achievement Achievement assement is intended to measure students' knowledge, skill and aptitude confirmation 1 on the subject.